 The technology involved in extracting data from cell phones is expanding.
 Experts in data extraction can pull a vast amount of information from cell phones, including texts and information from other messaging apps, call history, web history, social media use, and other app use.
 Using technology like Cellebrite, an experienced expert can analyze the cell phone’s metadata to help you prove whether the other driver was in fact using their cell phone at the time of the crash.

 Contact Our NYC Distracted Driving Injury Lawyers Today

 While distracted driving is unfortunately increasingly prevalent, there are also emerging tools and methodologies for litigating and penalizing those who are guilty of it.
-Having an experienced Brooklyn car accident attorney by your side can help you navigate the complexities involved with negotiating with insurance companies, or, if necessary, taking your case to court.
+Having an experienced Staten Island auto accident attorney by your side can help you navigate the complexities involved with negotiating with insurance companies, or, if necessary, taking your case to court.